 From a Lutheran Christian perspective, Jesus in the Parable of the Good Samaritan (Luke 10:25-37) use an example of someone who was considered an “outsider” of faith—the Samaritan—to show what it means to love our neighbors.
 In the same way, we learn from each others’ faith traditions while becoming more rooted in our own.
 We cultivate inclusion as we seek to live out our call to model God’s love for all.

-- The Wennes Interfaith Meditation Chapel is open 24 hours a day with resources from many major world religions available for your use.
+- The Wennes Interfaith Meditation Chapel is open from 7:00am-7:00pm every day with resources from many major world religions available for your use.
 All faiths and traditions are welcome to gather for reflection and prayer.